ogsub/MIDI-And-Music-XML-Converter-And-Editor/README.md

 ## Instruction
  Directory examples/ contains input files.
 Copy one to MIDI-And-Music-CML-Converter-And-Editor/ directory.
 Start the program using Visual Studio with two command line arguments: first - "map.csv" and second - name of the input file that you copied.
 You will be met with Menu.

+## Tips
+ Use https://www.soundslice.com/musicxml-viewer/ to visualize MXML files and VLC player with codec for MIDI audio.

 ### Info
  Developed using Visual Studio 2019.